• Home

 Discharged debt is forever unenforceable.
 Bankruptcy law returns unfettered ownership of exempt assets to the debtor.

-For those whose wealth is tied up in their home, the advantages of bankruptcy are eyepopping: when a California senior files bankruptcy, they can exempt $175,000 in after-tax equity in their home.
+For those whose wealth is tied up in their home, the advantages of bankruptcy are eyepopping: when a California senior files bankruptcy, they can exempt between $339K and $678K in equity in their home.

-Without bankruptcy, that $175,000 in equity goes first to creditors.
+Without bankruptcy, that equity goes first to creditors.
 Ouch!

 Social Security, current and future, doesn’t even become part of the bankruptcy equation.
 Pensions and 401(k)s are likewise, outside of the bankruptcy.

-A successful bankruptcy to assure the passage of assets to the next generation requires an experience bankruptcy lawyer.
+A successful bankruptcy to assure the passage of assets to the next generation requires an experienced bankruptcy lawyer.

 But the results are worth it.

-With the existing debt gone, there’s more for family.
+With the existing debt gone, there’s less current stress and ultimately, the chance for more for family.

 Image: © Fotolia